reteps/PrairieLearn/docs/manualGrading.md

 }
 ```

+Note that the deprecated `gradingMethod` (singular) only supports a single grading method in the question configuration.
+The `gradingMethods` (plural) supports an array that can include all three grading methods.

 It is recommended to also mark manually-graded questions as `"singleVariant": true`, even on Homework assessments, so that students are only given a single random variant.
-This may not be beneficial on questions that have more than the "Manual" grading method by also including "Internal" or "External" grading methods.
+This may not be beneficial on questions that include "Internal" or "External" grading methods with the "Manual" grading method, as one may desire multiple variants to be produced.

 ## "Save" / "Save & Grade" Actions

 The "Save" and "Save & Grade" actions appear as buttons on a question.
+A student clicks each button to either save or grade an answer.
 Each button will be available to a student based on the grading method configuration of a question.
 Here are the following configuration possibilities that specify when each button will appear:

 ```text
 +----------------------------------+---------+------------------------+